Water (Special Measures) Bill - Government motion to insist on Commons Amendment 2 and to propose Amendment (a) in lieu

 Voting No meant

-Prefer the Lords' version of the amendment, or oppose the government's handling of water company regulation in this bill
+Prefer the Lords' original amendment over the government's substitute, or oppose the government's handling of water regulation legislation

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.